 Students must enroll in one credit of Work Education for each semester of attendance at Weimar Institute or participate in an approved agriculture program.
 Students will be exposed to a variety of work experiences, including experience in agriculture.
-See the section entitled Agriculture Education on page 25 for more details.
+See the section entitled Ministry for more details.
 Elective work sites are negotiated with each student through the Work Education Coordinator.